zackproser-workos/aws-lambda-authorizer-fga-cdk/README.md

 # WorkOS FGA S3 Authorization Demo

-A demonstration project showing how to implement fine-grained authorization for AWS S3 using WorkOS FGA and AWS Lambda authorizers.
-This project deploys a complete serverless infrastructure that showcases secure document access control.
+A project demonstrating an implementation of fine-grained authorization for AWS S3 using WorkOS FGA and AWS Lambda authorizers.
+This project deploys serverless infrastructure that showcases secure document access control.

 ## Overview